lambdatiger/Armor-Modifier-ACE/README_steam.md

-[b]Armor Modifier - ACE[/b] adds the ability to tweak armor effectiveness.
-This mod is a mod that is required on all clients and server.
-Inspired by [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2849354160]ACE Armor Adjuster[/url].
+[b]Armor Modifier - ACE[/b] is required on all clients and server and adds the ability to tweak armor effectiveness.

 [h2]CBA Settings[/h2]

-[b]Numerous CBA settings to customize modules:[/b] To change them, go to Options -> Addon Options -> Armor Modifier - ACE

 Inputs are arrays of numbers, in the form of: '[armorMultiplier, minimumArmor, maximumArmor]' [list]
 [*] [b]armorMultiplier:[/b] Interval: '[0.001 - infinite]'.
 If '=1', this setting has no effect.